Conducting a needs analysis is a way in which you can find out more about the needs of your students.

 The teacher should also make a note of their need for telephone English practice and incorporate this into future lesson plans.

 Another example could be a student who has to write essays at university.
 Their need would be high (ranked as 5), for essay writing skills.
 Their lessons should focus strongly on improving writing skills within an academic context.
-So as the student is specifically writing essays at university, lessons could include a discussion of English essay writing practice and essay structure.

 Learning words and phrases associated with expressing an opinion can also help the student formulate the arguments in their essays.